top of page

 Book Summary: The Coaching Habit by Michael Bungay Stanier | Big Ideas and Best Quotes

 The Coaching Habit book is NOT about turning you into a coach It’s about making you a leader, a manager, a human being who’s more coach-like.
-This means building this simple but difficult new habit: Stay curious a little longer, rush to action and advice-giving a little more slowly.
+This means building this simple but difficult new habit: Stay curious a little longer, rush to action and give advice a little more slowly.

 The Coaching Habit book summary quotes: